gizemerol/VRP-GoogleOR-Python/README.md

-# Vehicle Routing Problem with Service Time
+# Vehicle Routing Problem with Service Time (Python)
 The VRP is one of the most attractive optimization problems.
 Many different variants have studied in the literature such as capacitated VRP, VRP with time windows etc.

 I have solved this problem implementing Google OR-Tools linear solver.
 The inputs of this problem are vehicles, orders and distance matrix between orders.
-Input data is given in the "input.json" file in detail.
+Input data is provided in the "input.json" file.

-The aim of the problem is to find the minimum total total distance.
+The aim of the problem is to find the minimum total distance.
 Thus, we need to decide optimum order assignment to each vehicle considering problem constraints.

-Problem definition, objective and constraints are given in the following part in detail:
+Problem definition, objective function and constraints are given in the following part in detail:

 #### Problem definition